joagre/bespoke/doc/prepare_image.md

+# Prepare a Bespoke image

-# Hardware
+## Hardware

 Raspberry Pi Zero 2W

-# OS
+## OS

-Prepare a SD card with Raspberry Pi 64 OS Lite using `rpi-imager`.
+Prepare a SD card with Raspbian Pi 64 OS Lite using `rpi-imager`.
 Configure a wlan, assign the hostname to bespoke and enable ssh.

-# Enable USB gadget mode on the SD card
+## Enable USB gadget mode on the SD card

 Edit `bootfs/config.txt`: